Call to make full use of ATA Carnet facility Hindu Business Line Kochi, Aug 26 2013

 Jagdish Singh, Commissioner of Central Excise and Service Tax also urged the trading community to utilise the ATA Carnet facility for their international business transactions whenever required.

-Nirankar Saxena, Senior Director, FICCI, made a presentation on ATA Carnet and its benefits.
+Nirankar Saxena, Assistant Secretary General, FICCI, made a presentation on ATA Carnet and its benefits.

 (This article was published on August 26, 2013)